nohamelin/xseei/README.md

 Check the initial comments inside each file for further information.

-##### What about Pale Moon, Waterfox and other Firefox forks still supporting XUL-based add-dons?
+##### What about Pale Moon, Waterfox or other Firefox forks still supporting XUL-based add-dons?

-I haven't tested the add-on with these applications, and I haven't planned to actively support them in future releases.
+I haven't tested the add-on with these applications, and I haven't planned to support them.
 Reports from users trying the add-on with these are welcome, though.

 ### Resources